MRT123MRT/todo_appp/README.md

-# Getting Started with Create React App
+# Getting Started with Create React App abcd

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run: abcdefg
+In the project directory, you can run:

 ### `npm start`

 Runs the app in the development mode.\